The Splendors of Sicily

 (Breakfast and lunch are included today.)

-Depart Palermo, vists to Piazza Armenia and Villa Romana del Casale, lunch and olive oil tasting, arrival in Taormina, welcome dinner
+Depart Palermo, vists to Piazza Armenia, lunch and olive oil tasting, arrival in Taormina, welcome dinner

 This evening, we’ll get together for a nice welcome drink and dinner in the hotel.